serDrem/geekOSenhance/readme.txt

   then
   - By double clicking on the downloaded file, you will be installing it.

-To run our compiled project:
+To run this compiled project:
 from the command line, navigate to the directory called /build where the files fd.img & diskc.img located and type the following command